• Daily Crossword

 Synonyms for HOMEWORK: studying, study, preparation, rereading, revision, cramming, prep, swotting, schoolwork, homework, …

-Any assignment you're expected to complete after school and bring back to class the next day is called homework.
 Many students make up excuses for not having their homework done.
-The "My dog ate my homework" excuse doesn't work so well in the digital age.
+The "My dog ate my homework" excuse doesn't work so well in the digital age. ...
+The first example of the "school work" meaning dates from the late 1880s.
+Definitions of homework. noun. preparatory school work done outside school (especially at home) synonyms: prep, preparation ...

 HOMEWORK definition: 1. work that teachers give their students to do at home: 2. work that teachers give their students….
 Learn more.